 I am not sure if Amazon will ever do this, but it would not be hard to setup a 3rd party escrow service for this purpose, that self-publishing authors could use to sell their e-books online.
 Or, you could setup your own e-bookstore site with built-in escrow, and signup authors sell their books in it.

 Idea #3.
 Bitcoin Escrow – Unlike when paying with a credit card or by Paypal, there is no way to dispute a bitcoin (or any other type of cryptocurrency) transaction.
-So, if you pay somebody $100 in bitcoin online for a used Xbox and they never send it to you, there is almost nothing you can do about it.
+This is why I’ve heard people enjoy buying it from websites similar to bitcoin.com.au.
+So, if you pay somebody $100 in bitcoin online for a used Xbox and they never send it to you, there is almost nothing you can do about it, although there are reputable companies that are starting to accept bitcoin payments, you can have a look at a list of some of them here at Coinsspent.com, so you know you’re bitcoins will be safely spent at selected places.
 There are several bitcoin escrow services you can use to protect yourself such as: